 The PRDG should be used by all those who are involved in either shaping, delivering or looking after Croydon’s public realm including: Croydon Council Services involved in design, delivery and maintenance of public realm projects; Transport for London; the Council’s Term Highway contractor; developers and other key stakeholders.

 The Croydon Public Realm Design Guide 2019, was adopted as non-statutory guidance on 21 January 2019 following internal consultation throughout the Council and broader consultation with developers and architects, Transport for London and the GLA.
-The adopted guidance is available to download as a pdf below.
+The adopted guidance is available to download in the Croydon Public Realm Design Guide.